 A customised programme for managers in retail

-With more than 400 outlets across 16 countries, Central England Co-operative is one of the biggest independent retailers in the UK.
+With more than 400 outlets across 16 counties, Central England Co-operative is one of the biggest independent retailers in the UK.
 From food stores, funeral homes and florists to post offices, travel branches and crematoriums, they offer it all.

 Their aim?
 To be the UK’s best consumer co-operative by making a real difference to its members and communities.

 Central England Co-operative have always understood the importance of mental health in the workplace.
 They signed the Time to Change Pledge back in 2016 and they train many of their employees in Mental Health First Aid.
 But, they knew all this was only part of a broader strategic solution.

 They wanted to do more to drive change at a structural and cultural level, whilst equipping line managers across their organisation with the practical skills needed to make it happen.

 Being a line manager in a retail environment can be tricky; especially with the various aspects and functions of Central England Co-operative’s set-up.
 From the outset, we knew customisation was the key to maximising learning and uptake.

 To combat the problem, we set our sights on creating a programme designed specifically for line managers that addressed the need for mental health awareness and the skills needed to effectively manage it – like embodying open conversations.

 Before we could do that though, we needed, and wanted, to take a step back and conduct some thorough research with those on the front line.